-Chuka Soba Tomita (中華蕎麦 とみ田) is unanimously considered the no. 1 ramen shop in Japan.
+Chuka Soba Tomita (中華蕎麦 とみ田) is considered by many as the no. 1 ramen shop in Japan.
 Celebrated overseas in the documentary "Ramen Heads", award-winning Tomita is a ramen (technically, tsukemen) game-changer.
 If you plan to visit, here's exactly what to do and how to order.

 They have an efficient system at Tomita Ramen.
-You have to arrive early in the morning to purchase food tickets from their vending machine.
+You have to arrive early in the morning to purchase food tickets from their ticket machine.
 After this, they'll assign you a time to come back and eat.
-The line for the vending machine is on the left side - #1 in the photo below.
+The line for the ticket machine is on the left side - #1 in the photo below.

-After you're done purchasing tickets from the vending machine (instructions below), line up by #2 in the photo.
+After you're done purchasing tickets from the ticket machine (instructions below), line up by #2 in the photo.
 This is where staff will take your tickets and assign a time to come back.

 On a weekday, these 2 lines start from 8:00 am.
 On the weekend or a national holiday, they start from 7:00 am.
 Note that Tomita is located in Matsudo, Chiba.
 It's about an hour from Tokyo.